GrapesJS/grapesjs/docs/getting-started.md

  <DemoCanvasOnly/>
 </Demo>

-With just the canvas you're already able to move, copy and delete components from the structure (when you select components in the canvas, the toolbar is shown).
-For now we just see the example template taken from the container.
-Let's see now how can we create and drag custom blocks into our canvas.
+With just the canvas you're already able to move, copy and delete components from the structure.
+For now, we see the example template taken from the container.
+Next let's look at how to create and drag custom blocks into our canvas.

 ## Add Blocks
 The block in GrapesJS is just a reusable piece of HTML that you can drop in the canvas.
 A block can be an image, a button, or an entire section with videos, forms and iframes.
-Let's start from creating another container and append inside it few basic blocks which we can later use to build more complex structures.
+Let's start by creating another container and append a few basic blocks inside of it.
+Later we can use this technique to build more complex structures.

 ```html{4}
 <div id="gjs">